-Expansion, optimization, and/or construction activities continue under our Mexico Beer Projects to align with our anticipated future growth expectations.
+Expansion, Additionally, expansion, optimization, and/or construction activities continue under our Mexico Beer Projects to align with our anticipated future growth expectations.

-Our business strategy for the Wine and Spirits segment continues to focus on higher-end brands, improving margins, and creating operating efficiencies.
+Our business strategy for the Wine and Spirits segment continues to focus on delivering growth and improving margins by driving our higher-end brands improving margins, and creating operating efficiencies, while also seeking to enhance the performance of our mainstream brands.
 We have reshaped our portfolio primarily through an enhanced focus on higher-margin, higher-growth wine and spirits brands.
 Our business is now organized into three distinct category-based teams focused on (i) U.S. wine, (ii) international wine, and (iii) spirits.
 While each team has its own distinct brand execution strategy, all three remain aligned to the goal of accelerating performance by growing organic net sales and expanding margins.
 In addition, we are advancing our aim to become a global, omni-channel competitor in line with consumer preferences.
-Our business continues to progressively expand into DTC channels (including hospitality), 3-tier eCommerce, and international markets, while remaining a major supplier in U.S. 3-tier brick-and-mortar distribution.
+Our business continues its efforts to progressively expand into DTC channels (including hospitality), 3-tier eCommerce, and international markets, while remaining a major supplier in U.S. 3-tier brick-and-mortar distribution.
 In markets where it is feasible, we entered into a contractual arrangement with Southern Glazer's Wine and Spirits to consolidate our U.S. distribution in order to obtain dedicated distributor selling resources which focus on our U.S. wine and spirits portfolio to drive organic growth.